Online Healthcare Degrees & Programs

 Students who want to attend UMA online courses/programs need access to an Internet connection and must meet other technical requirements as outlined in the UMA Catalog.
 Online students should speak to a UMA student finance advisor for more information on possibly purchasing a laptop if needed.
 Be sure to confirm with a UMA representative that UMA offers the online program you want to pursue in your specific state.

 Do I need a high school diploma to enroll in UMA?

-Yes, you need a high school diploma, GED or State-recognized equivalent as one of the admissions requirements to enroll.
-Your enrollment at UMA will be conditioned upon your provision of an acceptable proof of high school diploma, GED or equivalent within the required timeframe.
-For questions regarding your proof of high school diploma, GED or equivalent, please call the UMA Proof of Graduation Team at 877-208-2023.
+Yes, you need a high school diploma, GED or State recognized equivalent as one of the admissions requirements to enroll.
+UMA may select students to provide their proof of graduation or equivalent.
+For questions regarding your proof of high school diploma, GED or equivalent, please call the UMA Proof of Graduation Team at 877-208-5023.